President Trump Issues Rare Posthumous Pardon For Boxing Champion Jack Johnson

 In an Oval Office ceremony today in the midst of a busy news cycle, U.S. President Donald Trump issued a full pardon posthumously to world heavyweight boxing champion Jack Johnson, the first African-American to win the title belt, who served 10 months in jail for what the POTUS deemed “a racially motivated injustice” in the eyes of many.

-In signing the executive clemency document, Trump was flanked at the ceremony/celebration by guests such as Rocky actor Sylvester Stallone, former champion Lennox Lewis, current WBC title holder Deontay Wilder, and Johnson’s great-great niece Linda Bell Haywood.
+In signing the executive clemency document, Trump was flanked at the ceremony/celebration by guests such as Rocky actor Sylvester Stallone, former champion Lennox Lewis, current WBC titleholder Deontay Wilder, and Johnson’s great-great niece Linda Bell Haywood.
 You can watch the entire meeting, including the input of those in attendance along with the president, in the video embedded below.

-During his remarks and interaction with the luminaries on hand, Trump described Jack Johnson as a ‘truly great fighter,” CNN reported.
+During his remarks and interaction with the luminaries on hand, Trump described Jack Johnson as a “truly great fighter,” CNN reported.

 “We have done something today that was very important, because we righted a wrong.
 Jack Johnson was not treated fairly, and we have corrected that, and I’m very honored to have done it.”

-Trump acknowledged in a tweet last month that Stallone had contacted him about the pardoning Johnson, who was champion from 1908 to 1915, and that he was strongly considering it.
-At today’s event, Stallone revealed that the Jack Johnson inspired the Apollo Creed character in the Rocky franchise.
+Trump acknowledged in a tweet last month that Stallone had contacted him about pardoning Johnson, who was champion from 1908 to 1915, and that he was strongly considering it.
+At today’s event, Stallone revealed that Jack Johnson inspired the Apollo Creed character in the Rocky franchise.

 Sylvester Stallone called me with the story of heavyweight boxing champion Jack Johnson.
 His trials and tribulations were great, his life complex and controversial.
 Others have looked at this over the years, most thought it would be done, but yes, I am considering a Full Pardon!